 Capcom has concluded an auditing contract with KPMG AZSA LLC for financial audits as prescribed by the Companies Act and financial audits as prescribed by the Financial Instruments and Exchange Law.
 There is no special relationship involving financial or other interests between Capcom and this audit corporation or the engagement partners at this firm who perform audits at Capcom.

-Note: The financial audit team was composed of: certified public accountants (seven members), and candidates for CPA who passed the new CPA exam, plus associates in charge of system audits (10 members).
+Note: The financial audit team was composed of: certified public accountants (8 members), and candidates for CPA who passed the new CPA exam, plus associates in charge of system audits (19 members).

 In order for effective audits to be carried out, Capcom has established an Internal Audit Division and determines auditing policies, schedules, methods, and the allocation of duties after the end of the shareholders’ meeting.

-The Internal Audit Division verifies and evaluates the status of employees’ execution of duties and the efficacy (and status of operation) of internal control systems, and reports to the Audit and Supervisory Committee.
+The main activities of the Internal Audit Division are verifying and evaluating the status of employees’ execution of duties and the efficacy (and status of operation) of internal control systems, and reporting to the Audit and Supervisory Committee.
 When needed, division members also accompany selected Audit and Supervisory Committee members and carry out on-site audits of offices and subsidiaries inside and outside Japan.

 Supporting the Board of Directors' decisions